Welcome to Subscribe On Youtube

 Description

-Normally, the factorial of a positive integer n is the product of all positive integers less than or equal to n
+is the product of all positive integers less than or equal to n

 .

-We instead make a clumsy factorial: using the integers in decreasing order, we swap out the multiply operations for a fixed rotation of operations: multiply (*), divide (/), add (+) and subtract (-) in this order.
+We make a clumsy factorial using the integers in decreasing order by swapping out the multiply operations for a fixed rotation of operations with multiply '*'

-For example, clumsy(10) = 10 * 9 / 8 + 7 - 6 * 5 / 4 + 3 - 2 * 1
+clumsy(10) = 10 * 9 / 8 + 7 - 6 * 5 / 4 + 3 - 2 * 1

-.
-However, these operations are still applied using the usual order of operations of arithmetic: we do all multiplication and division steps before any addition or subtraction steps, and multiplication and division steps are processed left to right.
+However, these operations are still applied using the usual order of operations of arithmetic.
+We do all multiplication and division steps before any addition or subtraction steps, and multiplication and division steps are processed left to right.

-Additionally, the division that we use is floor division such that 10 * 9 / 8
+Additionally, the division that we use is floor division such that 10 * 9 / 8 = 90 / 8 = 11

-, it returns the clumsy factorial of N
+, return the clumsy factorial of n

 .